ftsrg/trainbenchmark-ttc/reporting/README.md

   "Extension": ["png", "pdf"]
 }
      ```
-* The first function: `check+transformation`
-* The second one: `result`

-* Arbitrary number of functions can be declared.
+* An arbitrary number of functions can be declared.

 * The dimension and group parameters can be changed independently from each other, which means for example every variable can be `true` at the same time.
-As a consequent, more diagrams will be generated.
+As a consequence, more diagrams will be generated.